A-Ribeiro/CustomBlenderFBXExporter/README.md

 When I was dealing with exported animations to test the plugin I developed, I discovered that the Blender's exporter comes with two limitations: It does export a ghost root bone called 'Armature' and it does import one keyframe ahead of frame 0.

-I made the modification in my Blender's installation and now I'm sharing my code here.
+I made the modification in my Blender's installation and now I'm sharing the code here.

 ### First Problem With Blender FBX Exporting